kvgana/GraphQL-API-Testing-Framework/ReadMe.md

 testcaseSuite

 ## Libraries to install
-The below libraries can be installed using pip(pip install <name>) or from 'Project Interpreter' 'pytest' - Testing framework.
-Can be used for enhancing tests for DB validation and UI tests 'requests' - To make Graphql API calls over HTTP - 'json' and 'jsonschema' - To perform json and json files related operations 'gql_query_builder' - To build Query, Mutation with ease 'assertpy' - Assertion library
+The below libraries can be installed using ***pip*** or from ***Project Interpreter***
+- 'pytest' - Testing framework.
+Can be used for enhancing tests for DB validation and UI tests
+- 'requests' - To make Graphql API calls over HTTP -
+- 'json' and 'jsonschema' - To perform json and json files related operations
+- 'gql_query_builder' - To build Query, Mutation with ease
+- 'assertpy' - Assertion library

 ## Running the tests
 Download the repo from Github
 Open the 'pelago' folder
 Move to 'tests' folder
 To directly run the file - Run 'test_sanity.py'

-To run from command line -
+### To run from command line -
-  **pytest**                    -> Runs all the tests under tests folder **pytest -s**                 -> Runs the tests and prints to console **pytest -n <threads_count>** -> Runs tests parallely with mentioned threads_count
+1. Run all the tests under tests folder `pytest`
+2. Run the tests and prints to console  `pytest -s`
+3. Run tests parallely with mentioned threads_count `pytest -n <threads_count>`

 ## Architecture
 ### Why Python?